 BARCS is an open admission shelter that grants refuge to all animals in need.
 We are the largest animal shelter in the state of Maryland, taking in nearly 12,000 cats and dogs each year, plus an additional 1,200 exotic, farm and wildlife animals.

 On average, 30 or more animals are surrendered or brought to BARCS each day.

 Our current shelter houses more than 250 animals at any given time, with an additional 200-600 animals in foster homes depending on the time of the year.
 Adoptable BARCS cats are also housed and cared for at partnering pet supply stores in the Greater Baltimore Area.

 BARCS has more than 70 employees spanning over a dozen departments:

-Customer service employees work with people surrendering and redeeming their pets, and handle all transactions — from approving adoptions to issuing pet licenses, and managing our social media presence.
+Customer service employees work with people surrendering and redeeming their pets and handle all transactions—from approving adoptions to issuing pet licenses and more.